briansjkim/ryk-blog/README.md

 > React (w/ React-Router), Node.js/Express, MongoDB/Mongoose, Sass

 # Starting #
-  From the root directory, run the following commands:
+  From the root directory:
+    1. To start the client
       > npm run build
+    2. To start the server
       > npm run start

 # Installing Dependencies #
   From the root directory: